iTwin/itwin-cli/docs/README.md

 ## Authentication

-Before you can use the iTwin CLI, you'll need to log in.
+Before you can use the iTwin Platform CLI, you'll need to log in.
 This authenticates your session and allows you to securely interact with the iTwin Platform.

 To log in, simply run:
 ```bash